alunduil/etest/README.rst

 Using Docker to provide consistent sandboxed environments, etest runs ebuilds through several tests (implicitly and explicitly defined).
-Every ebuild gets two containers created to install a testing and non-testing version (FEATURES with and without test) as well as any other commands specified for that ebuild with the particular USE flags.
+Every ebuild gets many containers created to run every testing scenario in isolation.
+Testing scenarios are created from combinations of USE flags, features (test or no test), as well as custom commands provided in the hints files.

 Installation
 ============